rocketacademy/basics-sl-docs/day09-debugging-and-validation/README.md

 **Answer 1:** Two loops create a square emoji figure.
 The condition evaluates if the loops are at an edge.
 An edge is defined as being either: (a) Beginning of either loop, or (b) end of either loop.

-**Question 2:** Using the same code from Question 1, what is the value of outerCounter and innerCounter when the program draws the top middle fist?
+**Question 2:** Using the same program from Question 1, what is the value of outerCounter and innerCounter when the program draws the top middle fist?
 Use the debugger to find that value.

 **Answer 2:** There is no right answer for this, and it really depends on the input.